The tree of happiness flowers and fruits most abundantly for the creative man

 Drawing and Painting, like all visual activities, frees the mind to wander.
-One may draw and talk, and paint and listen.
+One may draw while talking, and paint while listening.

 All vision must be rested, and like pigeons, the eyes must come home to roost at nightfall.
-Thus pigeonholed they can rest until the morning’s sunlight, once again sets them free to fly and soar with greater and renewed vigour.
+Thus pigeonholed they can rest, until the morning’s sunlight sets them free to fly and soar with greater and renewed vigour.

 The word ‘see’ is an active word, whereas the word ‘perception’ is a passive one.
-So too is human sight – for one may actively look, but one can only perceive passively.
+So too is human sight – for one may actively look, but one can only passively perceive.